Constitution and Bylaws

 K. The Surgeon shall have been duly admitted to the practice of medicine.

-M. The Counselor shall be an attorney-at-law and shall render legal aid and opinions upon matters pertaining to the Society, when requested by the Governor or Board of Assistants, without fee.
+M. The Counselor shall be an attorney-at-law and shall render legal aid and opinions upon matters pertaining to the Iowa Society, when requested by the Governor or Board of Assistants, without fee.

-Q. The Governor Emeritus shall provide general guidance and assistance to the Board as requested.
+Q. The Governor Emeritus shall provide general guidance and assistance to the Board of Assistants as requested.
 The Governor Emeritus shall be a non-voting member of the Board.
 The Governor Emeritus shall have served as Governor of the Iowa Society for at least one term.
 This position shall be filled at the discretion of the nominating committee.

 ARTICLE II – BOARD OF ASSISTANTS AND STANDING COMMITTEES

 SECTION 1.
-The Board of Assistants shall have general charge and direction of the affairs of the Society as prescribed by the Articles of Incorporation.
+The Board of Assistants shall have general charge and direction of the affairs of the Iowa Society as prescribed by the Articles of Incorporation.
 Five members shall constitute a quorum for the transaction of business.
 If a vacancy, or the

-inability to act, occurs in any elected office of the Society, the Board of Assistants shall appoint a replacement to that office to serve until the next general election
+inability to act, occurs in any elected office of the Iowa Society, the Board of Assistants shall appoint a replacement to that office to serve until the next general election

 SECTION 2.
 The Governor shall be Chairman of the Board of Assistants.